The basics of budgeting and how to get started

 How do I start my budget?

 Next, compare your monthly spending to your monthly income.
 If your monthly expenses total less than your income, you have a surplus.
+If and when you get to a point where you have a surplus, adding funds to your savings or paying off existing loan balances are a great place to start.
 If your expenses are greater than income, you have a deficit.
 If you find yourself dealing with a deficit, or even would like increase the size of a surplus, you need to either increase your level of income (which can be difficult) or decrease spending, which can be easier depending on how you spend your money.

 How do I reduce my monthly spending?

-Because fixed monthly expenses like housing, loans, and insurance cannot be easily lowered, you might want to cut down costs in other areas, such as utilities, food and drink, and personal expenses.
+With fixed monthly expenses like housing, loans, and insurance difficult to decrease, you should consider cutting costs in other areas, such as utilities, food and drink, and personal expenses.

-One of the easiest ways to cut down on food and drink expenses is to purchase groceries and prepare meals for yourself.
-Eating take out or going to a restaurant is easier, and there's no prep or cleanup time, but these luxuries come at a price especially as restaurant prices increase .
+One way to cut down in this area is to focus on food and drink, as well as dining out in general.
+By taking the time to purchase groceries and prepare meals for yourself, you can save on expenses and calories.
+Eating take out or going to a restaurant is easier, and there's no prep or cleanup time, but these luxuries come at a price especially as restaurant prices increase.
 You can also prepare large quantities of food at once and save the leftovers to eat throughout the week.

 Utilities can be another way to reduce your monthly costs: Keeping lights on, constantly running the furnace or air conditioner, and excessive water usage are all ways you can drive your monthly utility costs through the roof.
 Being mindful of water usage, dialing back the heat or AC, and remembering to turn off lights and other electronics may bring your utility payments down.